zhongguojie1998/EpiBRAIN/README.md

 - `exp` (required): the name of the trial
 - `file` (required): the path to the raw bigwig file
 - `sum_stat` (optional, default: sum): in each bin, how to aggregate the raw reads into a summary
-- `baseline_pct` (optional, default: 0.25): set the nan/blacklist region value to this quantile of all values
+- `baseline_pct` (optional, default: 0.5): set the nan/blacklist region value to this quantile of all values
+- `umap_pct` (optional, default: 0.5): set the umap region value to this quantile of all values
 - `scale` (optional, default: 1): scale the raw reads
 - `extreme_clip_pct`(optional, default: None): final hard clip all values above this quantile to the corresponding value.
 If not provided, skip.
 - `offset` (optional, default: None): shift the value by a given value (org_read - offset), which can be used to reduce some noise.
 If not provided, skip.